The last year has seen tremendous growth in virtual events – with many event planners seeing attendance rates increase, sometimes exponentially.

 One last – but especially valuable – idea for monetizing event content is to flip traditional sponsorship offerings and create customized thought-leadership packages.

-- Instead of a traditional intro bumper ad, create a paid sponsorship package for a dedicated content playlist of content around a specific industry topic that communicates the sponsor’s expertise on the topic
+- Instead of a traditional intro bumper ad, create a paid sponsorship package for a dedicated playlist of content around a specific industry topic that communicates the sponsor’s expertise on the topic

 - Create and charge for access to data and insight summaries gathered from attendees through polls, Q&A, and chat.